-The goal of the Transient Non- Community (TNC) Well Water Program is to detect construction, location, maintenance, and operational deficiencies within well water systems before unsafe conditions occur.
-Systems must meet the definition of a TNC potable water supply system in order to be included in the program.
-Systems are tested for harmful levels of bacteria and nitrates annually.
-Once every 5 years, systems receive a sanitary survey which is an inspection of the entire system and distribution points.
-An audit of the program is completed yearly.
-Funding is through the Department of Natural Resources and sampling fees.
+The goal of the Transient Non-Community (TNC) Well Water Program is to detect construction, location, maintenance, and operational deficiencies within the well water system to prevent unsafe conditions.
+Systems are required to meet the definition of a TNC potable water supply system to be included within the TNC program.
+Annual bacteria and nitrate water samples are collected to test systems for harmful levels.
+A sanitary survey, a detailed inspection of the entire system and distribution points, is conducted once every five years.
+Annual site visits, an inspection of the major components of the well system to detect defects, are conducted for water systems without a sanitary survey.
+The TNC Well Water Program is audited annually.
+The Department of Natural Resources and sampling fees fund the program.

-DNR Well Water 2016
+DNR Well Water 2017

 Contracted Systems 141

-2016 Serviced Systems 138
+2016 Serviced Systems 141

-5-Year Sanitary Surveys 31
+5-Year Sanitary Surveys 33

-Contacts 276
+Contacts 328

-Issues 0
+Issues 9